Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize businesses.

 - Sales Cycle Acceleration -- Okay, now you've had some people fill out some forms.
 But what good are those leads if they don't materialize into new customers?
-So you need to take steps from that lead generation to be able to close more of those leads into new customers, new clients.
+So you need to take steps from that lead generation to close more of those leads into new customers and clients.
 So you go from lead generation to sales cycle acceleration.

-- Customer Activation -- But you’re not done when you get those new clients.
-In a digital-first world, where your brand is now the collective wisdom of what people find out about your company on search engines and social media, user experience that your customers have matters a lot.
+- Customer Activation: You’re not done when you get those new clients.
+In a digital-first world, where your brand is now the collective wisdom of what people find out about your company on search engines and social media, the user experience that your customers have mattered a lot.
 So you need to think through the onboarding and customer activation, so more of your customers become promoters.

-Let’s drill for a few moments into what traffic generation is all about and how SEO fits in.
+Let’s drill for a few moments into traffic generation and how SEO fits in.

 SEO is just one part of traffic generation that also includes: